uzm99/ENCE_4110_Unai_Zurbano/Lab3/Readme.md

 <h2 id="Part V">Part V — Store and display two 8-bit BCD numbers in 7-segment display</h2>

 ### Objective
-Store and display the values of two 8-bit BDC numbers using the same input switches.
+Store and display the values of two 8-bit BCD numbers using the same input switches.

 ### Logic / Design
-A first 8-bit input 'A' will be set in the switches.
-Once the input Set signal is active, the value will be stored and displayed in three 7-segments displays.
-Then a second 8-bit input 'B' can be set using the same switches and with the Set signal active, the value will be stored and displayed in three 7-segments displays.
-Only when setting the signal Reset to active, the values will be errased.
+- The first 8-bit input A is set using the switches.
+When the Set input is activated, the value is stored and displayed on three 7-segment displays.
+- The second 8-bit input B is then set using the same switches.
+When the Set input is activated again, the value is stored and displayed on three 7-segment displays.
+- When the Reset input is activated, both stored values are erased.

-With the RTL Viewer, it can be seen the functionality using Flip Flops.
+The RTL Viewer confirms the functionality using flip-flops.

 Figure 5.1 — Storage elements and logic RTL Viewer